 I have had 45 Letters to the Editor published in local papers in Sarasota, Florida.
-I have submitted many other great letters, in my opinion, that were never published.
-I consider this to be my best LTE that was never published.
+I have submitted many other great letters that were never published.
+Thus is my best LTE that was never published.

 I want to shake Hillary Clinton’s hand because she finally broke the ultimate glass ceiling for women’s rights in 2016.
 Yes, she did not win the presidential election(twice), but the country now accepts that a woman can be president.
 Our daughters growing up today believe they can be anything they want, even president, because of Hillary.